philrz/super/docs/formats/_index.md

     SELECT any(this) AS sample, typeof(this) AS shape GROUP BY shape,sample )
 ```
-The SuperPipe language provides shortcuts that express such operations in ways
+The SuperSQL language provides shortcuts that express such operations in ways
 that more directly leverage the nature of super-structured data.
 For example,
-the above two SuperSQL queries could be written as:
+the above two queries could be written as:
 ```
   count() by shape:=typeof(this)
   any(this) by typeof(this) | cut any